 Château de Chambert lies 30 kilometres west of the town of Cahors, between the Atlantic Ocean and the Mediterranean Sea.
 Owned and run by Philippe Lejeune since 2007, with the additional support of consultant winemaker Stéphane Derenoncourt, the estate has already garnered considerable attention in France and is top critic Michel Bettane’s ‘One to Watch’.
 The elegant, modern wines are made from the deep-coloured Malbec variety, which traditionally produced the ‘black wines’ of Cahors.

-Vineyards are planted with 85% Malbec and 15% Merlot at the highest part of the South Quercy limestone plateau (causse), at an average altitude of 300m.
-The soil, mainly clay with a red iron oxide component, is ideally suited to producing refined and ageworthy wine.
+Vineyards are planted with 85% Malbec and 15% Merlot at the highest part of the South Quercy limestone plateau (causse), at an average altitude of 300 metres above sea level.
+The soil contains two distinct geological components; red clay with high concentration of red which lends the wine power, spice and black fruit aromas; and white clay with limestone similar to that of Chablis, which produces minerality and finesse.
 Located between the Atlantic and Mediterranean, the unique mesoclimate takes effect especially towards harvest when hot winds from Africa aid grape ripening.
 Careful leaf-thinning and green harvesting ensure well exposed fruit.
 The vines are 25 years old and yields are low at around 28 hectolitres per hectare.
-Harvest takes place by hand.
+The grapes are hand-harvested.

 This wine is beautifully dark and intense in colour.
 On the nose, it has refined ripe fruit aromas of blueberry and violet.
-The tannins are mellow yet persistent.
-The mineral character on the finish balances the black fruit and ripe flavours.
+On the palate, the tannins are silky and round and the mineral character on the finish balances the black fruit and ripe flavours.